Ionworks

 Battery parameter estimation is the real bottleneck

 Physics-based battery models depend on accurate parameterization, and many parameters are unknown or difficult to measure directly.
 The main issue is identifiability: with current as input and voltage as output, there is very little information to determine individual parameter values.
-Each experiment is designed to amplify the contributions of a specific parameter subset while minimizing others.
+Over time, teams accumulate parameter sets with unclear provenance.
+Multiple engineers fit models to different datasets, store results in different notebooks, and keep no shared record of which parameter set was validated against which test data.

 Test data is fragmented across lab systems

 Battery R&D teams generate data across BioLogic, Maccor, Neware, Arbin, and other cycler platforms.
 Each produces its own file formats with different column names, step conventions, and cycle definitions.
-Cell specifications, electrode compositions, and formation parameters live in spreadsheets updated on a different cadence than the cycling data they describe.
+An engineer trying to reproduce a parameterization result six months later has to reconstruct which cell was tested under which conditions, which data files correspond to which experiments, and which version of a parsing script produced the clean dataset.

 Scaling simulations past what notebooks can manage